 Current

-Most of my open-source software development effort over the last few years has been dedicated to DART (Dynamic Animation and Robotics Toolkit).
+As a graduate student, most of my open-source software development centered around DART (Dynamic Animation and Robotics Toolkit).
 DART began as a collaborative effort at Georgia Tech between the labs of Mike Stilman and Karen Liu.
-Since then, the community has been growing, and we are now joined by the Personal Robotics Lab at CMU.
+Since then, the community has been grown to include Personal Robotics Lab at CMU and Open Robotics via the Gazebo project.

-My role in DART has been as one of the primary contributors and co-maintainers for the last two and half years (my official title is project co-director).
+I was one of the primary contributors and co-maintainers (my official title was project co-director).
 For DART-5.0, I made major revisions to the API, implemented lazy evaluation, modernized the memory management system, introduced “frame semantics” (which allows all kinematic data to be handled in arbitrary reference frames), created an extensible whole body inverse kinematics module, and wrote an OpenSceneGraph interface which allows users to create customizable 3D GUIs for visualizing and interacting with DART simulations.
 In DART-6.0, I rolled out an extensible State and Properties system which allows users to augment the native dynamics information of DART with their own custom state and model data.

-DART was recently awarded the Grand Prize of the 2016 Open Source Software World Challenge.
+DART was awarded the Grand Prize of the 2016 Open Source Software World Challenge.

 DART Logo